amalbosemathew/s3_python_backup_script/README.md

 ---
 # Prerequisites

-- Need to have S3 bukcet create.
+- Need to have S3 bucket created.
 - Need to have Boto3 installed in your machine.
 - IAM role with attached policies for accesing S3.